• SongkeeperSongkeeper

 Live_Mix.wav

-From that single song, you might create multiple recordings:
+From that same song, you might create three recording versions:

 Recording 1: "Love Song (Acoustic)"